SModelS/smodels/docs/manual/source/Decomposition.rst

 and :math:`\mathcal{F}_{long} \simeq 0`) or close to zero (:math:`\mathcal{F}_{prompt} \simeq 0`
 and :math:`\mathcal{F}_{long} \simeq 1`).
 Only elements containing particles which have a considerable fraction of displaced decays will be sensitive to the values chosen above.
-Furthermore, note that the above procedure discards the fraction of decays which take place within the detector (displaced decays).
-These are not considered by SModelS, since it can not currently handle displaced decay signatures.

 Following the above procedure it is possible to construct